 About Zucchini Lasagna Boats

-For regular readers of this little food blog, you already know how much I struggle with coming up with easy (yet wholesome!) dinners for The Husband and I.
+For regular readers of this little food blog, you already know how much I struggle with coming up with easy (yet wholesome!) dinners for an old friend of mine and I.

 And it has nothing to do with the content of the food – because thankfully, we both have similar tastes – but the area I have the most problems with is the size of the dish.